reardonj/quick-initiative/README.md

 # Quick Initiative

-This is a simple initiative track for d20 roll-playing games, created largely to experiment with the React library.
+This is a simple initiative tracker for d20 roll-playing games, created largely to experiment with the React library.
 It runs client-side, and stores data in browser local storage.

 ## Create React App